 In the pathological or disease state, variants in these genes, or others involved in MC4R pathway function, can cause impaired MC4R pathway activation.
 This can lead to early-onset, severe obesity and hyperphagia (or insatiable hunger), the hallmarks of rare genetic diseases of obesity.

 By combining our understanding of the neurobiology of the MC4R pathway, the genetics and epidemiology of obesity and our DNA sequencing infrastructure, Rhythm is uniquely positioned to identify rare genetic diseases of obesity that could be treated with our investigational drug, setmelanotide.
 Setmelanotide is an MC4R agonist that has been shown to activate the MC4R pathway by mimicking the effects of the natural agonist, MSH.
-By deploying setmelanotide as a targeted therapy within the context of MC4R pathway impairment, we are studying whether there is therapeutic value when we leverage underlying genetic causes.
+By deploying setmelanotide as a targeted therapy within the context of MC4R pathway impairment, we are studying its clinical effect when used in patients with obesity and underlying genetic causes.

-We are focused on developing setmelanotide for rare genetic diseases of obesity that arise due to defects in the pathway upstream of the MC4R.
-In these cases, setmelanotide has the potential to restore impaired pathway function by activating the MC4R, reestablishing downstream functionality and regulating hunger, energy intake and energy expenditure, thereby reducing body weight.
+We are focused on developing setmelanotide for patients with rare genetic diseases of obesity that arise due to variants in the pathway upstream of the MC4R.
+In these cases, setmelanotide has the potential to restore impaired pathway signaling by activating the MC4R, reestablishing downstream functionality and regulating hunger and satiety, energy intake and energy expenditure, thereby reducing body weight.